Should Liverpool be worried? Reds' memorable 2020 ends with a whimper | Goal.com

 Klopp will be encouraged by the fact that players are returning.
 Thiago, Milner and Xherdan Shaqiri all featured here for the first time in weeks, while Alex Oxlade-Chamberlain was among the substitutes once more.

 But there remain concerns at centre-back, where Nat Phillips was preferred to teenager Rhys Williams.
-We await a full diagnosis of Joel Matip’s groin problem, but it looks like the Cameroon international will miss at least a couple of weeks and perhaps longer, adding huge pressure to the brilliant Fabinho, whose class and versatility has dug the Reds out of a significant hole this season.
+Klopp confirmed post-match that Joel Matip faces three weeks out with his groin injury, adding huge pressure to the brilliant Fabinho, whose class and versatility has dug the Reds out of a significant hole this season.

 Klopp was still, in fairness, smiling after this one.
 "I can work with this performance," he told his post-match press conference.